microsoft/react-native-windows-samples/docs/native-modules-vs-turbo-modules.md

 ### Web Debugging Behavior

 TurboModules cannot run when using Remote Debugging / Web Debugging.
-React-Native-Windows will attempt to run a turbomodule as a native module when running in that mode, but if the module is using JSI directly, that fallback may not work.
+React-Native-Windows will attempt to run a TurboModule as a native module when running in that mode, but if the module is using JSI directly, that fallback may not work.